Newly unveiled banking regulation wouldn’t have prevented this year’s US bank failures – KION546

 Under the new rules, banks with $100 billion or more in assets won’t be able to use their own models to determine the risk they’ve undertaken on loans and other activities.
 Their risk-level assessments have been the basis for informing how much capital they need to hold on top of baseline requirements.

-The new rules would force banks to use a standardized model that is more conservative than their own in terms of access risk.
+The new rules would force banks to use a standardized model that is more conservative than their own in terms of assessing risk.

 Accounting for unrealized gains and losses